Finite-time singularity of the stochastic harmonic map flow: Proof of Theorem

-However Condition \ref{romito2}, i.e.\ the conditional recurrence for the pre-blow-up set $\overset{\circ}{\mathfrak H}$, seems difficult to check, because it relates large time behaviour of solutions of \eqref{SHMFprime}.
+Taking $B_0:=\interior{\mathfrak H}$, where $\mathfrak H$ is as in Proposition \ref{mainProp}, then Condition \ref{romito1} has already been checked in \eqref{positive}: it suffices to let $p_0:=\P\circ Z|_{[0,T]}^{-1}(\mathfrak Z)$, where $\mathfrak Z$ is as in Proposition \ref{mainProp}.
+However Condition \ref{romito2}, i.e.\ the conditional recurrence for the pre-blow-up set $\interior{\mathfrak H}$, seems difficult to check, because it relates large time behaviour of solutions of \eqref{SHMFprime}.
 A natural idea would be to replace first $\mathfrak H$ by some neighbourhood $\mathcal V$ of $0$ in $C^1([0,1])$, say, and then to bound below the probability to reach $\mathfrak H$ from $\mathcal V$.
 In the deterministic case, such stability results are for instance obtained in \cite{kung1989heat} or \cite{carbou1997comportement} for the full LLG equation, and rely on the energy estimate $E(t)-E(0)+\iint_{[0,t]\times\D}|u\times\Delta u|^2=0$, which gives uniform bounds in $t>0$.
 The main difficulty here is that the counterpart of the above identity writes: